Chamba is the only state in northern India to preserve a well-documented history from circa 500 A.D.

 Mandi-Suket, Sirmour and all the other state falling in Shimla hills.

-Before Raja Sahilla Varman came on the same the Chamba region was divided into bits and
+Before Raja Sahilla Varman came on the scene the Chamba region was divided into bits and

 pieces of territory called Rahnu occupied by numerous Ranas and petty Chieftains who carried on relentless warfare with each